Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

 Voting tools
 ============

-Guardian app
-Windows
-Mac
-Ubuntu

 Coordinator tool
 Windows
 Mac
 Ubuntu

-Election smart contract
+The Guardian app, voting dApp, and election smart contract are created by the election coordinator during the setup phase of the election.

 .. _downloads-auxiliary-tools: